 Cases of measles in the U.S. dropped dramatically following the introduction of vaccinations.
 The disease was declared eliminated in the U.S. in 2000.
 Elimination is defined as the absence of endemic measles transmission in a region for at least 12 months in the presence of a well-performing surveillance system.
 Measles symptoms include a high fever, cough, runny nose, sore throat and red, watery eyes.
 The rash it's commonly associated with often takes approximately five days to develop.
-Those most at risk from the highly contagious virus are the unvaccinated, including babies. coffee or tea and skim milk.

-Senior Nutrition Program Luncheon The Senior Nutrition Food

-and Friendship program provides

-lunch for seniors Monday through

-Friday at the Community Center

-beginning at 11:30 a.m.
-Meals

-must be reserved two weeks

-ahead so that enough food is ordered.
-Participants must complete

-a registration form in person at

-the Community Center office,

-Monday through Friday between

-9 a.m. and 4:30 p.m.
-There is a

-suggested donation.
-Call 301-397etarian, will be offered for each

-luncheon.
-All meals, which provide at least one third of recommended dietary allowances for
+Those most at risk from the highly contagious virus are the unvaccinated, includSenior Nutrition Program Luncheon The Senior Nutrition Food and Friendship program provides lunch for seniors Monday through Friday at the Community Center beginning at 11:30 a.m.
+Meals must be reserved two weeks ahead so that enough food is ordered.
+Participants must complete a registration form in person at the Community Center office, Monday through Friday between 9 a.m. and 4:30 p.m.
+There is a suggested donation.
+Call 301-397-2208, ext.
+4215 with questions.
+Two menu options, one vegetarian, will be offered for each luncheon.
+All meals, which provide at least one third of recommended dietary allowances for older adults, include margarine, coffee or tea and skim milk.